adnovum/gong-notifier/gong-notifier-email/README.md

 GONG_EMAIL_EVENTS = deploy.failed
 ```

-If you're interested in getting all events but only for a specific stage, use `all` instead of a specific event:
+If you're interested in events only for a specific stage, use the `all` keyword to receive the default events from that.

 ```text
 GONG_EMAIL_EVENTS = deploy.all